Weebly Review for Small Businesses 2020

 Read our experience using Weebly to build a small-business website.

-We approached this Weebly review a lot like a girl trying to figure out if her man’s really “marriage material.”
+We approached this Weebly review a lot like someone trying to figure out if their partner’s really “marriage material.”

 We went through Weebly’s templates, tools, and e-commerce features.
 We did a quick browse of the app store to get a complete picture of what our business could be like as a Weebly website.
-And we all know that guy who’s different with his friends than he is in private, so we did a little digging into the Weebly business plans—just to see how different they really are from the free version that everyone else gets to see.
+And we all know that person who’s different with their friends than they are in private, so we did a little digging into the Weebly business plans—just to see how different they really are from the free version that everyone else gets to see.

 Long story short, the experience varies a lot depending on your business, the templates you use, the plugins you get, and the plan you sign up for.
 So Weebly definitely isn’t for everyone.

 Wondering if you can hang with Weebly?
 Check out our Weebly how-to page to see us build a page from scratch, or read on for our full Weebly review.

 Weebly is primarily a website building and website management tool, though the service does include web hosting as well.
 In plain English, it’s a way to build a website for your business, then keep it up to date as your business grows.